-Bloodghast is a very, very good card that was long a Vampire deck staple.
+Bloodghast is a great card that was long a Vampire deck staple.
 A card that can come back from the graveyard any time you play a land is pretty ridiculous.
 In Modern Dredge, he’s a fantastic card.
-Back then he was about $7 a copy, and still sells for roughly that same price today.
+Back then he was about $7 a copy.
+Even with an Iconic Masters reprint, he still sells for roughly $12 a copy today.
 Two copies of this in a single deck is fantastic.

 4 Bloodthrone Vampire

 The Bloodthrone Vampire was a good playable Vampire, too.
 But it was in Magic 2011, and not in the 2012 Core Set.
 Fortunately, for those looking to play this deck in Standard, Bloodthrone Vampire would in fact reprinted in Magic 2013, after a short Standard hiatus.
 It combos very well with other cards in the deck, as it gains +2/+2 each time you sacrifice a creature.
 It’s not bad when you see how many cards work off of sacrificing creatures in the deck.